hauze-v/jabjabjavascript/fundamentals/NOTES.md

 const = constant, which means you can't reassign a value to that variable

 So use const whenever you can, and if you can't, then use let.
 (You'll mostly be using let).

+## Objects ##
+Objects take key value pairs, just like a dictionary

+Note that you can make one of the values a function.
+That function can have a name, like normal, but it can also be an anyonymous function.

+Writing the quotes on the key part is optional, but know that they're strings.

+const person = {
+  "eyes": 2,
+  "legs": 2,
+  "language": "English",
+  "speak": function() {
+    return "hiya!";
+  }
+}

+const person = {
+  eyes: 2,
+  legs: 2,
+  language: "English",
+  speak: function() {
+    return "hiya!";
+  }
+}

+Now, when we have to refer back to this person, we simply do:

+person.eyes; // This is called dot notation and it's how you access the objects values person.legs;
+person.language;
+person.speak();

+A function inside an object is no longer called a function, but rather is called a method.

+You can also access them like this: person["eyes"] person["legs"] person["language"]

+## Arrays ##